Eastern Black-Tailed Rattlesnake

 Texas (USA); Chihuahua, Nuevo León (MX)

 Eastern Black-tailed Rattlesnakes may be gray, olive or tan, with dark gray, brown or black rhombic patterns.
+They are variable in color and can be more yellow in higher elevations and more gray or brown in lower elevations.
 As the name suggests, this species has a distinct black tail often lacking any visible banding.
+Individuals also have a distinctive black "eyebrow" on their face.

 The Eastern Black-tailed Rattlesnake was recognized as a separate species distinct from the Black-tailed Rattlesnake (Crotalus molossus ssp.) in 2012.
-The two species can best be distinguished by geographic range.
+The two species can best be distinguished by geographic range, occupying Texas, New Mexico, and northern Mexico in a variety of habitats from high conifer to dry, desert, alluvial slopes, arroyo and scrub regions.
+However, rock cover seems to be the most stable predictor of C. ornatus presence in any habitat.